levtrilev/planner_api/README.md

 # planner_api
-backend part for my mobyle Flutter client
+This is a backend part for my mobyle Flutter client https://github.com/levtrilev/flutter_planner

+by Lev Trishankov mailto: levtrishankov@gmail.com